 - Models of disease and eventually high-throughput screens for new drugs developed by the The Institute for Cancer Research (ICR) and NHLI.

 - Being part of BLF's Mesothelioma Research Network that brings together a wide range of clinical and research activities already active in the UK.

 - Patient and public engagement through existing clinical and patient networks including Mesothelioma UK and the June Hancock Trust, as well as regular meetings with patient interest groups and public lectures.

 - International engagement, in recognition of the fact that mesothelioma and lung cancers are problems that affect tens of thousands of people beyond the UK and that effective basic research into cancer has to be ambitious, involving hundreds or even thousands of patients.
 This is accomplished by multidisciplinary research through the collaborative programs with contributions from leaders and experts in several fields with access to the latest high technologies and data analysis platforms.
-Fostering data sharing, short and medium-term exchange of the best and brightest young research scientists, and raising international funding for ambitious joint genomic research.
+Fostering data sharing, short and medium-term exchange of the best and brightest young research scientists, and raising international funding for ambitious joint genomic research is vital.

 - Early diagnosis through state-of the CT and MRI imaging at The Royal Brompton and the Royal Marsden Hospitals and a novel program of research developed around diagnosis from the small specimens that are typically yielded by bronchoscopic and fine-needle biopsies.
 Successful application of the technology will allow repeated biopsies to follow the consequences of therapy and to amend treatment accordingly.

-MesobanK is the primary UK repository for samples from patients with mesothelioma offering blood samples, pleural fluid, tumour tissue and cell lines from mesothelioma patients for a wide range of research.
+MesobanK is the primary UK repository for samples from patients with mesothelioma offering blood samples, pleural fluid, tumour tissue and cell lines for a wide range of research.
 The NCMR will collaborate with MesobanK, comprehensively seeking to archive NCMR patient samples and encouraging the development of MesobanK’s international role.